 A VPN kill switch is a key security feature.
 Without one, you risk exposing your IP address to snoopers if your VPN connection disconnects unexpectedly.

 Proton VPN includes a kill switch on its Windows, Mac, iOS, and Android apps.
-It’s not enabled by default, so make sure you turn it on in the ‘Connection’ tab within the Preferences menu.
+It’s not enabled by default, so make sure you turn it on from the home screen.

 We put Proton VPN’s kill switch to test by running a series of manual IP and DNS leak tests, while disconnecting the VPN connection.
-In all cases, the kill switch worked perfectly and did not expose our true IP address.
+The kill switch worked perfectly on Windows and did not expose our true IP address.

 Server Locations